dnuma/saucedemo-mcp/README.md

 ## 🤖 SauceDemo.com Automation Framework (100% Prompt-Driven)

 This repository houses a functional, end-to-end automation framework for the [SauceDemo e-commerce website](https://www.saucedemo.com/), created with a singular, groundbreaking constraint: **absolutely no custom code**.
-The entire framework, including test cases, page object model (POM) structure, and execution logic, is defined and executed solely through a series of **prompts** leveraged by **Playwright MCP Agents** (Microsoft Cognitive Process Agents).
+The entire framework, including test cases, page object model (POM) structure, and execution logic, is defined and executed solely through a series of **prompts** leveraged by **Playwright Agents**.

 This project serves as a proof-of-concept demonstrating the immense potential of **AI-driven testing** and **prompt-engineering** to define and maintain complex automation suites.